 Entire Year Shadow Current President in preparation for Presidential year Co-Chair Program Committee Prepare reports for the Fall and Spring NARST Board Meetings.

-February

-Early/Late

-The President-elect will write Thank You letters on NARST letterhead signed by the Executive Committee to members rotating off committees.
+February Early/Late The President-elect will write Thank You letters on NARST letterhead signed by the Executive Committee to members rotating off committees.

-Within one month of the conclusion of the annual conference -Circulate call for committee volunteers to complete on-line form with May 31st deadline for submission -Include reminder that membership must be current to serve on committees June -Notify committee candidates of process -Check membership status of committee candidates -Notify committee candidates if membership has lapsed July and August -Review committee candidates -If and where necessary, recruit volunteers (e.g., elicit names from Board liaisons, committee chairs, former committee members, etc.) September -Email list of prospective nominees to Board Liaisons October -Present committee nominees to Board November/ December -Notify committee candidates of decisions -Communicate committee requirements (stay financially current and engage committee), encourage attendance at NARST conference, and attach NARST Policies and Procedures December -In consultation with the current Board Liaison and Board Liaison who worked with committee members under consideration for chair leadership, select committee leadership.
-Leaders of a committee must have completed one year of service on the committee they will lead.
+Within one month of the conclusion of the annual conference -Circulate call for committee volunteers to complete on-line form with May 31st deadline for submission -Include reminder that membership must be current to serve on committees June -Notify committee candidates of process -Check membership status of committee candidates -Notify committee candidates if membership has lapsed July and August -Review committee candidates -If and where necessary, recruit volunteers (e.g., elicit names from Board liaisons, committee chairs, former committee members, etc.) September -Email list of prospective nominees to Board Liaisons October -Present committee nominees to Board November/ December -Notify committee candidates of decisions -Communicate committee requirements (stay financially current and engage committee), encourage attendance at NARST conference, and attach NARST Policies and Procedures December/January Develop the theme for the conference held during the year of Presidency